 This study involves two visits to your farm or two appointments at the Hospital for Large Animals, 7 days apart.

-Horses with suspected or confirmed Cushing’s disease.
+Barns with multiple horses with suspected or confirmed Cushing’s disease.

 Horse owners must allow their horse to be tested twice exactly 7 days apart.

 Horses that are currently suffering from other diseases.
 For example, any medical problem causing fever.

 Blood samples must be collected without causing significant stress, so horses with a fear of needles are excluded.